-Duties and Responsibilities: Coordinates care for a group of primary complex patients to achieve clinical and organizational outcomes.
-Uses advanced clinical and theoretical knowledge to identify acute and/or chronic health problems through a comprehensive, age appropriate assessment of patients/families.
+Primary Duties and Responsibilities: Coordinate care for patients to achieve clinical and organizational outcomes.
+Uses advanced clinical and theoretical knowledge to identify acute and/or chronic health problems through a comprehensive, age appropriate assessment of patients using skills in taking medical histories, screening, physical examinations, ordering diagnostic tests, making tentative diagnoses, prescribing appropriate medications and treatments.
 Provides evidence-based care and provides patient education for self-care chronic disease management.

 Responsible for other clinical duties as assigned.

 Master's degree in nursing; Registered Nurse license and Certified as a Nurse Practitioner.
 Must be licensed as NP in State of Maryland or other state where practicing.
-Three years of related clinical nursing experience.
+Three years of related CRNP experience strongly preferred.
+Demonstrated competence in the delivery of health care to a diverse group of young adult populations, specifically graduate or professional student populations and their families preferred.
 Current CPR certification required.
 Must maintain current licensure and certification during duration of employment.
 Completion of the JHH credentialing process is required prior to start date.

-Working Conditions: Possible exposure to communicable diseases, hazardous material, aggressive patients, pharmacological agents, with little likelihood of harm if established health precautions are followed.
+Working Conditions: Possible exposure to communicable diseases, hazardous material, pharmacological agents, with little likelihood of harm if established health precautions are followed.

 Johns Hopkins University remains committed to its founding principle, that education for all students should be grounded in exploration and discovery.
 Hopkins students are challenged not just to learn but also to advance learning itself.
 Critical thinking, problem solving, creativity, and entrepreneurship are all encouraged and nourished in this unique educational environment.
 After more than 130... years, Johns Hopkins remains a world leader in both teaching and research.
 Faculty members and their research colleagues at the university's Applied Physics Laboratory have each year since 1979 won Johns Hopkins more federal research and development funding than any other university.
 The university has nine academic divisions and campuses throughout the Baltimore-Washington area.
 The Krieger School of Arts and Sciences, the Whiting School of Engineering, the School of Education and the Carey Business School are based at the Homewood campus in northern Baltimore.
 The schools of Medicine, Public Health, and Nursing share a campus in east Baltimore with The Johns Hopkins Hospital.
 The Peabody Institute, a leading professional school of music, is located on Mount Vernon Place in downtown Baltimore.
 The Paul H. Nitze School of Advanced International Studies is located in Washington's Dupont Circle area.